WebBreacher/obsidian-osint-templates/-- START HERE.md

 ### Look At The Examples
 I created several example notes for you to see just some of the capabilities of this tool and these templates.
 I suggest starting with your #primary #poi [[poi-Allister Kemp]].

+## Always Looking to Improve
+Do you have suggestions on how to improve these templates?
+Want to contribute to the project?
+1. Create [an issue](https://github.com/WebBreacher/obsidian-osint-templates/issues) in the GitHub repository and let me know.
+2. Or submit a pull request in GitHub to make changes.
+3. Or join the OSINT Curious Discord server (https://iam.osintcurio.us/discord) and visit the [#workflow-ethics-strategy channel](https://discord.com/channels/735708716128796763/767064102135791648)